ItunuIjila/Weather-App-Django/README.md

 # Weather-App-Django

-This repository implements a weather app that uses Open Weather API and Django as a backend framework and deployment using heroku.
+A repository using django and open weather API

 <h3>Important Links</h3>
 <ul>